pasciaks/MakeChangeProject/README.md

 #### Important notes about all the code in this Repository

 - Beyond the Homework - Additional files to help plan OOP learning ahead.
 - I've created a separate package folder structure for possible future improvements
 - Using previous knowledge and google searches, I'm slowly considering OOP fundamentals and how this application can be adapted for implementation along those lines.
 - For this homework, MakeChange.java is the only relevant file.
 - The concept of a CashRegister that accepts a future List<Purchases> and generates Change might be more towards where this project will head.
 - I can't do it all right now, but I did want to start stubbing away code and thoughts for what I believe will be the eventual completion of an assignment like this.
 - In addition to a possible models package, a utilities package is also created.
 - Perhaps these utilities and models packages are ultimately how a CashRegister application will be fully structured into an OOP application.
 - Some of the abstraction is not yet complete, and will be farmed into appropriate classes later.
 - I envision a class called CashRegister, and Purchase, as well as a revised version of Change.
 - The revised version of Change shall incorporate some of the ChangeFunctions as methods of itself, but much will need to be learned before all this is accomplished satisfactorily.
 - Creating fully, well thought out OOP applications is as much of an art as it is a science and skill
 - UML and DB Diagram lessons will be helpful to learn the official concepts and best practices
 - OMG I'm actually loving this and glad to be a part of this class.
 - I'm confident the material here is top notch and will be great for my future DIGITAL NOMAD goals.

 #### How to run this program : This is a .java source code, command line project.

-	-You could open the project in an IDE and execute the main method using the IDE tools.
+You could open the project in an IDE and execute the main method using the IDE tools.

-	-You can compile the project (.java) file on the command line, and then execute the compiled code.
+You can compile the project (.java) file on the command line, and then execute the compiled code.

-		--The compilation and execution in the command line is subject to the proper working directory and installed JAVA Compiler and specific platform.
+The compilation and execution in the command line is subject to the proper working directory and installed JAVA Compiler and specific platform.

 #### Compile the .java source file